Toolbars

 - Month

-Selecting any of these options will trigger the date picker to update its range with the selected option.
-For example, when the month range is selected, a month will be added to the start date of the planning board, which might possibly cause the component to load the appointments for the added dates.
+Selecting one of these updates the date picker range to match.
+For example, selecting the month range adds a month to the planning board's start date, which may cause the component to load the appointments for the added dates.

-The range and view menus work independently from each other but they work well together.
-A range for a day works well with the day view, just like a (working) week view works well with the month range.
+The range and view menus work independently, but they pair well: a day range works with the day view, just as a (working) week view works with the month range.

 Viewsโ